OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 Residential Electricity Demand
 ------------------------------

-Once the electrified and non-electrified population has been spatially identified, OnSSET uses population growth rates per type of settlement (urban/rural) to estimate the projected population in the end year of the analysis (e.g. 2030).
+Once the electrified and un-electrified population has been spatially identified, OnSSET uses population growth rates per type of settlement (urban/rural) to estimate the projected population at the end year of the analysis (e.g. 2030).
 This is one of the two parameters we need to know to quantify and locate the future electricity demand.
 The second parameter is the target level of electricity access; OnSSET adopts the consumption levels suggested by the Global Tracking Framework (2015).

     .. image::  img/TierFramework.png
         :scale: 80 %
         :align: center

-Consumption levels start from 8 kWh/person/year, enough to support minor daily activities (few hours of lighting, phone charging etc.) and reach up to 598 kWh/person/year, supporting the use of heavier or continuous appliances like refrigerator, washing machine, oven etc. OnSSET provides the option of selecting different access tiers for rural and urban areas.
+Consumption levels start from 8 kWh/person/year, enough to support minor daily activities (few hours of lighting, phone charging, radio etc.) and reach up to 598 kWh/person/year, supporting the use of heavier or continuous appliances in a household like refrigerator, washing machine, oven etc. The combination of projected population and targeted consumption level, indicates the electricity demand for residential purposes per location.
+Note, that OnSSET provides the option of selecting different access tiers for rural and urban areas.

-Finally, the combination of population and electrification consumption level, indicates electricity demand for residential purposes per location.

                         **Electricity Demand = Population in 2030 X Selected Access Tier**